Garage Organization Tips for Homeowners

 - need donation

 - should be thrown away

 Ideally, this will result in a smaller amount of things to store in the garage.
+It may be neccesary to rent a dumpster of your grage is too crowded.
 Completely cleaning the empty space makes moving to the next step simple.

 2. Specify Storage Goals

 For many homeowners, the garage tends to be a catch-all for other areas of the home.
 This can turn the garage into a crowded space full of items that really should go somewhere else.
 People can keep this problem at bay by identifying several categories of belongings they want to keep in the garage.
 Everything else should have another place.
 Generally, homeowners should choose items that are not particularly fragile and will not take damage as a result of changes in temperature or humidity.
 Most people prefer to keep outdoor-related things in the garage, as well as seasonal gear and decorations.

 3. Designate Work Spaces

 Depending on the size of the garage, homeowners often like to maintain workspaces in the garage, as well.
 In some cases, the laundry room also needs to stay in the garage.
 These areas often need a certain portion of floor space for appliances, tables, or benches.
 As such, people should confirm they have enough room for what they want to do, with the ability to get their cars in and out with ease.
 Taking advantage of shelving instead of freestanding cabinets will help minimize the space needed for these activities.